ethaeral/3D-Rendering-of-Conway-Game/docs/Application.md

 - Orcutt, Guy.
 2007.
 “A New Type of Socio-Economic System.”
 International Journal of Microsimulation 1 (1): 3–9. https://microsimulation.pub/articles/00002.

 - Schelling, Thomas C. 1971.
 “Dynamic Models of Segregation.”
 The Journal of Mathematical Sociology 1 (2): 143–86. https://doi.org/10.1080/0022250x.1971.9989794.

+---

+Model residents deciding whether to attend Open Studios based on (a) expected turnout and (b) friends going, while artists decide whether to participate based on expected visitor flow.
+Show how the event either fails to launch or tips into a self-sustaining cultural institution.

+Agents
+Two-sided market:
+- Visitors (residents / art fans)
+- Artists/Studios (hosts who open their space)

+Key micro mechanisms
+1. Thresholds / coordination
+- Visitors attend if the event feels “worth it” → depends on expected vibe/turnout.
+- Artists open if expected visitors justify effort.
+2. Network effects
+More artists → more variety → more visitors.
+More visitors → more sales/energy → more artists willing to open next time.
+3. Local social influence
+- People are more likely to go if friends go (social proof / belonging).

+Result: multiple equilibria + tipping.

+---

+## v4

+(TBD)